-As his name suggests Petroff was Russian but it is very possible his name was not Petroff but Alexei Belevsky-Zkukovsky and either way was almost certainly a refugee from the savage dangers of the tumultuous Russian Revolution that was gripping that country at that time.
+As his name suggests Petroff was Russian but it is very possible his name was not Petroff but Alexei Belevsky-Zkukovsky but either way, he was almost certainly a refugee from the savage dangers of the tumultuous Russian Revolution that was gripping that country at that time.

 In early March 1926 Petroff mysteriously disappeared and pretty much without trace to this day however a letter did arrive at Tenindewa addressed to Jessie dated 17th March 1926 and it had been posted from Adelaide.
 (The letter survives to this day).